Content Map Terms

 When you're pregnant, everything you put in your body can affect your baby.
 If you smoke, your baby is exposed to chemicals such as nicotine and carbon monoxide.

-If you quit smoking before you become pregnant (or during the first 3 months of your pregnancy), your risk of having a baby with low birth weight is the same as that of a woman who does not smoke.
-Women who quit later in their pregnancy still reduce the risk of problems for their babies.
+If you quit smoking before you become pregnant (or during the first 3 months of pregnancy), your risk of having a baby with a low birth weight is the same as that of a woman who doesn't smoke.
+Women who quit later in pregnancy still lower the risk of problems for their baby.

 • Get rid of your cigarettes, ashtrays, and lighters.
 Clean your house and clothes to get rid of the smoke smell.

-• Decide what times are the hardest for you, such as when you are restless or around others who smoke.
+• Think about when it might be hardest to not smoke, such as when you are restless or around others who smoke.
 Plan how you will handle your cravings during these times.
-For information on how to deal with cravings, see Quick Tips: What to Do When You Crave Nicotine.

 • Change your routine.
 Avoid those things that make you reach for a cigarette.